zwave-js/zwave-js-ui/docs/guide/plugins.md

 # Plugins

-Plugins are nodejs packages that can be initegrated in zwavejsmqtt in order to add new awesome features.
+Plugins are nodejs packages that can be integrated in zwavejsmqtt in order to add new awesome features.
 They have access to all the clients (zwave and mqtt) and express instance.

 ## Usage